Update: 2019 Washington Non-Compete Bill Signed Into Law

-The Bill Establishes A Time Limit
+The New Law Establishes A Time Limit

-The Bill Deters Overly Broad Non-Competes
+The New Law Deters Overly Broad Non-Competes

 At the moment, Washington employers have little reason to draft narrowly tailored non-compete clauses.
 This is so because when Washington courts are presented with an overly broad non-compete clause, rather than simply refuse to enforce the clause, they will typically rewrite the clause to be more narrow and then enforce the modified version.